Home Reserve: Development of furniture e-commerce models

 The furniture industry has produced several e-commerce models.
 Although rapid growth has often been a component of these attempts, there are inherent problems in a direct-to-consumer development, the logistics of shipping and returns being the primary obstacle to workable systems.
 To achieve efficient costs of transportation, ready-to-assemble (RTA) products have been developed.
 RTA methods as developed by Home Reserve have been chronicled in industry related media journals, such as Furniture Today.

 Primarily a logistics idea, the Home Reserve model is based on optimization and efficiency studies of the movement of materials via various country-wide transportation systems.
 The model was presented at the 2003 McCloskey business plan competition, at the Gigot Center for Entrepreneurial Studies on the University of Notre Dame campus.
 A booklet was published for this competition based on a fictitious communication between Professor Matthew Albert of the Institute for Management Development in Lausanne, Switzerland, and the protagonist for the idea of Home Reserve, an American businessman.

-The industry tried to port existing models into the internet age using conventional product lines and conventional transportation methods.
-Freight costs as a percentage of revenues became much higher than anticipated, and when product returns were factored into the cost mix, the financial equations became untenable.

-The furniture industry is not unique in its struggle to find a sustainable internet e-commerce model.
-Even the dominant players in the World Wide Web market space have found profitability difficult.
-Home Reserve, as a newer company emerging in the internet age itself, has been able to follow different assumptions and cost mechanisms in establishing a methodology of operation.